polkadot-fellows/Evaluations/faq.md

 Make sure to contact Rank 5+ members ASAP to agree on a new date and time.
 If you are unable to secure a new interview and your demotion period is ending in less than 30 days, you must submit a request for retention at your current rank <u>so that you do not become liable for demotion</u>.
 This also means that you will need to postpone your request for promotion.

-4. What if I am unable to attend an in-person interview due to Visa restrictions?

-This will need to be discussed with Rank 5+ members for a decision to be made on a case-by-case basis.